dotnet/docs-maui/docs/user-interface/layouts/index.md

 </HorizontalStackLayout>
 ```

-In a `HorizontalStackLayout`, if an element's size is not explicitly set, it expands to fill the available height.
+In a <xref:Microsoft.Maui.Controls.HorizontalStackLayout>, if an element's size is not explicitly set, it expands to fill the available height.

 For more information, see [HorizontalStackLayout](horizontalstacklayout.md).